Allen & Collens

 Allen & Collens was an American architectural firm based in Boston.
 It was initially established by architect Francis R. Allen in 1879.
 After two early partnerships he formed Allen & Collens in 1903 with Charles Collens.
 The firm was best known as the designers of Gothic Revival buildings, including the Union Theological Seminary campus and Riverside Church in New York City.
-Allen and Collens died in 1931 and 1956, respectively, and the firm was continued by Collens' partner, Harold Buckley Willis, until his own death in 1962.
+Allen and Collens died in 1931 and 1956, respectively, and the firm was continued by Collens's partner, Harold Buckley Willis, until his own death in 1962.